 By learning Spanish abroad in a place like Barcelona, one can get a taste of what speaking Spanish really is worth.
-Spaniards, Argentines, Colombians, Mexicans… Learn to speak Spanish and you will have acquired the key to communicate with over 450 million people spread in 20 different countries.
+Spaniards, Argentines, Colombians, Mexicans… Learn to speak Spanish and you will have acquired the key to communicate with over 450 million people spread across 20 different countries.
 Heck, even 16% of the population in the U.S. lists Spanish as their primary language!

 Although Chinese would be the obvious choice if one was going for sheer speaker mass, the geographic diversity of the Spanish speaking world covers makes for a strong argument when choosing the language to learn.
 Also, Spanish is much, much easier to learn than Chinese for someone that has Indo-European language as their primary one.

-Number 2: Spanish books, movies and songs need no translation.
+Number 2: Spanish books, movies, and songs need no translation.

 It might sound and something obvious to point out, or even stupid.
 But one of the things that changed for me after learning Spanish abroad was the fact that I had immediate access to a wealth of cultural treasures.
-I have to admit I had been looking forward to review some of my favorite Spanish movies, but nothing prepares you for the absolute joy that is understanding Almodóvar’s films in its original version, or reading the beautifully sounding descriptions of Gabriel García Márquez as they were written.
+I have to admit I had been looking forward to reviewing some of my favorite Spanish movies, but nothing prepares you for the absolute joy that is understanding Almodóvar’s films in its original version or reading the beautifully sounding descriptions of Gabriel García Márquez as they were written.

 As a disclaimer, I will say that I was a little disappointed by finding out the Macarena song from the 90’s was about a faulty relationship.